wazuh/wazuh-documentation/source/learning-wazuh/shellshock.rst

 Detect and react to a Shellshock attack
 =======================================

-Shellshock represent a family of vulnerabilities disclosed in late 2014 involving the Linux Bash shell.
+Shellshock represents a family of vulnerabilities disclosed in late 2014 involving the Linux Bash shell.
 These vulnerabilities made it possible to inject shell commands via maliciously crafted web requests sent to Linux web servers.
 The pattern in such web requests is quite distinctive, and any instance of your servers being probed with Shellshock requests are fairly strong indicators of malicious probing worthy of automated countermeasures.

-In this lab you will send a Shellshock probe to a web server monitored by Wazuh.
+In this lab, you will send a Shellshock probe to a web server monitored by Wazuh.
 After looking over the alert that is produced and the rule that produced it, you will then set up and test several active response scenarios in which the attacker will be automatically firewalled off from the Linux lab systems and null routed